 The Natasha Lyonne-starring comedy is finally coming back in April.

-With every death, more and more people fell in love with the first season of Natasha Lyonne’s twisted time-loop comedy Russian Doll.
-The Netflix original centers on Nadia (Lyonne), a hard-partying New Yorker whose 36th birthday turns fatal, throwing her into a Groundhog Day-like scenario in which she must die repeatedly to solve the mystery of what killed her in the first place.
+With every death, more and more people fell in love with the first season of Natasha Lyonne’s 2019 twisted time-loop comedy Russian Doll.
+The Netflix original centers on Nadia (Lyonne), a hard-partying New Yorker whose 36th birthday turns fatal, throwing her into a Groundhog Day-like scenario in which she must die repeatedly in order to solve the mystery of what killed her in the first place.
 Midway through the season, Nadia meets Alan (Charlie Barnett), who's trapped in a similar loop.
-Together, the two of them form a time-bending odd couple trying to get unstuck, and the result was a wildly popular show that's already made just about every best TV of 2019 list out right now.
+Together, the two of them form a time-bending odd couple trying to get unstuck, and the result was a wildly popular show that garnered a great deal of critical acclaim and Emmy nominations.

 When will Season 2 of Russian Doll be released?

-Who will be in the cast of Russian Doll Season 2?
+Who in the cast will be back for Russian Doll Season 2?

-Spoiler alert: The ending of the first season, where Nadia and Alan (Charlie Barnett) finally escape their time loop and roam about lower Manhattan like wolves in the night, does work as a proper resolution.
-However, Headland noted in an interview with The Hollywood Reporterthat no matter the direction they take the show in, Nadia will always be a part of it in some way.
+The ending of the first season, where Nadia and Alan (Charlie Barnett) finally escape their time loop and have a little parade in lower Manhattan, may have seemed like a proper resolution to their stories.
+However, Headland noted in an interview with The Hollywood Reporter that no matter the direction the show goes, Nadia will always be a part of it in some way.
 "When initially pitched, Nadia was a presence throughout all three of [the proposed seasons].
 But it was not in a very conventional way, if that makes sense.
 She was always a presence, as we knew Lyonne would always be the beating heart and soul of this show.
 Whether she was being haunted or she was haunting the narrative, she would be there."